 But I Teach Upper Elementary…

-I think that in upper elementary grade levels, you may not need the consonant portion of the sound wall for all of your students.
-However, your students could probably benefit from the vowel sound wall, as multisyllabic words are analyzed through word study, and students need to be able to anchor the spelling patterns to the vowel phonemes stored in their memory.
+In upper elementary grade levels, you may not need the consonant portion of the sound wall for all of your students.
+However, your students would benefit from the vowel sound wall.
+Multisyllabic words are analyzed during word study, and students must be able to anchor the spelling patterns to the vowel phonemes stored in their memory.
 This is why I broke up the sound wall into these two components (see below).

 What is a Sound Wall?